DataDog/integrations-extras/hasura_cloud/README.md

 ### Events

-Hasura Cloud Integration check does not include any events.
+The Hasura Cloud integration does not include any events.

 ## Troubleshooting